 Users can enter words and phrases in the text field related to what they want to do next and quickly get to features they want to use or actions they want to perform.
-It also provides help related to what is being searched for.

-Hide/Show option for Ribbon
+Hide/Show Option for Ribbon

 The ribbon contains five tabs used to accomplish various tasks on the computer related to organizing and managing the contents of the open window in Microsoft Access.